 A series of laboratory experiments associated with the material presented in PHYS 1115.
 Two hours lab.
-Pre- or Corequisite: PHYS 1115.

 PHYS 1230: Algebra-Based Physics I. (3)

 An algebra-based treatment of Newtonian mechanics.
 Topics include kinematics and dynamics in one and two dimensions, conservation of energy and momentum, rotational motion, equilibrium, and fluids.